moevm/nosql2h20-weather-routes/README.md

 # nosql2h20-weather-routes
 Application for building walking routes in St. Petersburg, taking into account weather conditions.
-The route is laid in such a way as to avoid areas with precipitation.
+The route is laid in such a way as to avoid areas with rainfalls.
 ## How to deploy
 Use this command to run application with Docker Compose:
 ```